 All SRP M-Power accounts will require a refundable equipment deposit of $102.50 and a refurbishment fee of $11.50 for the M-Power box.
 M-Power deposits are held on your account until you close your account.
 If, after your account settles, including returning your M-Power box, you have a credit balance, we will mail a refund check to the mailing address you provided to us when you turned off your service.
 In the event a refund is owed to you from a payment made using a digital payment processing service or credit or debit card, SRP reserves the right to return the funds using the same method of payment.

 Customers have the ability to purchase power by using the SRP M-Power app, online, by telephone, or at a participating retail cash payment location.

 Please be aware that all purchases will immediately add credit to the meter.
 If your power is currently disconnected, it will be reconnected.
 If you are not ready for the meter to reconnect, please wait to make a purchase.
 Credits, other than purchases, applied to your account by SRP may require your authorization before loading to the meter.

 Credits not authorized may be held on the account as a credit until you authorize the credit be sent to the meter.

-If your purchase is returned or denied by your financial institution, we will remove credit from your meter and you will be charged a fee for processing the returned item.
-If you have two returned purchases in a 12-month period, your account will be designated as cash-only and you will need to purchase your power with cash at any of SRP’s participating retail locations.
+If your purchase is returned or denied by your financial institution, we will remove credit from your meter, and you will be charged a fee for processing the returned payment.
+If you have two returned purchases in a 12-month period, your account will be designated as cash-only and you will need to purchase your power with cash at anyparticipating retail payment locations.